 - ½ cup milk buttermilk, 2%, or whole

-- 2 eggs room temperature is best
+- 2 large eggs room temperature is best

-- 1 ¾ cups all purpose flour
+- 1 and ¾ cups (220 grams) all purpose flour spoon and level method, see notes

 - 1 tablespoon baking powder